valflrt/fractal_rndr/README.md

 This is a very simple program used to render fractals using a parameter json file.

-It includes different fractal kinds among which Mandelbrot and a (new ?) kind of fractal I came up with by using second/third degree recursive sequence instead of the classic first degree Mandelbrot.
+It includes different fractal kinds among which the Mandelbrot set and a (potentially new) kind of fractal I came up with by using second- and third-degree recursive sequences instead of the classic first-degree Mandelbrot iteration.
+I'm not sure if something similar has already been explored by others.

+It uses cumulative histogram coloring, but I would like to combine it with another technique to improve its appearance in areas with fewer details.
+In such cases, the current method tends to produce awkwardly flat patterns.

 # How to use